SzybkiRabarbar/StopWatch/Source/Timer/README.md

 - **Combobox**:
   in which you choose what activity you want to save the actions as

   > If you want to save the actions as a new activity, you can enter a new name in the combobox.
-You can also choose the background and text color

   ![Save Window Combobox](../../Other/Assets/save_win_button.gif)